-Advising is still available via email, or through phone or Zoom by appointment only.
+Academic advising is available via email, drop-in Zoom hours, or through Zoom/phone by appointment (details are below).
 Students are encouraged to schedule appointments through Navigate.
-You can also email Natalia Kolk at firstname.lastname@example.org for more information.
+You can also email Natalia Kolk at email@example.com for more information.

-For administrative or financial questions, please email Lucas Iain at email@example.com.
-We will update this page with further details once known.
+For administrative or financial questions, please email So Yung Wilson at firstname.lastname@example.org.

 ADMISSION INTO BME @ UMASS AMHERST

-In the UMass Amherst College of Engineering, enrolled students enter as PR-ENGIN, a.k.a. as pre-engineering, and will have the opportunity to declare their formal major during their sophomore year, based on a cumulative grade point average of 2.0 or higher and successful completion of a set of predictor courses that include: Chemistry I (CHEM 111); Calculus I (Math 131); Calculus II (Math 132); General Physics I - Mechanics (Physics 151); Introduction to Programming (ECE 122 or CS 121); College Writing (ENGLWRIT 112); and Introduction to Engineering (ENGIN 114 or equivalent).
+In the UMass Amherst College of Engineering, enrolled students enter as PR-ENGIN, a.k.a. as pre-engineering, and will have the opportunity to declare their formal major during their sophomore year, based on a cumulative grade point average of 2.0 or higher and successful completion (grade of "C" or better) of a set of predictor courses that include: Chemistry I (CHEM 111); Calculus I (Math 131); Calculus II (Math 132); General Physics I - Mechanics (Physics 151); Introduction to Programming (CS 119, or ECE 122, or CS 121); College Writing (ENGLWRIT 112); and Introduction to Engineering (ENGIN 114 or equivalent).

 Biomedical Engineering students must take 5 technical elective courses (15 credits) in addition to the core and required major courses (outlined in the curriculum above).
 Pre-approved technical electives can be found linked above, and students may complete the Alternative Elective Form to request approval for a course not on the list.
 Students can have no more than 3 technical electives at the 200-level, and only one of those courses may be in engineering.
 Please contact Natalia Kolk if you have any questions regarding this policy.

 CAREER OUTLOOK AND JOB MARKET